Stoibadeion: Description

 The Stoibadeion contains a rectangular platform containing a statue of Dionysus, which was flanked by two actors impersonating Papposilenoi.
 These actors are now in the Delos Museum for protection.
-Two pillars, one on each side of the platform, each support a huge phallus, the symbol of Dionysos.
+Two pillars, one on each side of the platform, each once supported a huge phallus, as a symbol of Dionysos.
 The southern pillar is decorated with relief scenes of a Dionysiac circle.

 Three sides of the southern pillar have relief representations: the central scene shows a cockerel whose head and neck are elongated into a phallus, on either side are groups containing Dionysus and a Maenad, with a small Silenus on one side and a figure of Pan on the other.
 The southern pillar bears an inscription that it was erected ca. 300 B.C. by a Delian named Carystios in celebration of a victorious theatrical performance he sponsored.